+When promotions are looming, set clear criteria and expectations to make the process smoother for staff.
 If you are the one who was promoted, take into account the feelings of your team while transitioning into your new management role.

 Establish Mentoring & Reverse Mentoring Programs

-Who is mentoring who?
+- Who is mentoring who?

-What is the goal of the mentorship program?
+- What is the goal of the mentorship program?

-Where will they meet?
+- Where will they meet?

-For what duration of time?
+- For what duration of time?

 Gender, Diversity & Generational Biases Training

 All good managers are able to judge their staff’s strengths and weaknesses and assign projects that help them further develop their skills.
-Assigning “stretch projects” in groups that are tailored to your individual staff members and their growth is a great way to encourage communication amongst staff and allow them to learn from each other.
+Assigning “stretch projects” in groups that are tailored to the individual staff members and their growth is a great way to encourage communication amongst staff and allow them to learn from each other.